emmajanedrews/base-template/_drafts/our-15th-annual-lab-party.md

   watch this short video.
 enclosure:
 pullquote: >-
-  We’ve given away $150,000 in bonus commissions to thank our agents for their hard work.
+  We’ve given away $150,000 in bonus commissions to thank agents for their hard work.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true